Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ALTERNATIVES
 When you want a common use well maintained small blocklist, use Disconnect's Simple Ad-filter or Peter Low's blocklist.
 These lists also aim to block adnetworks in stead of adsvertismens on websites (that is why they only have over 3000 blacklisted URL's).
-When you prefer large blocklist have a look at Energized.pro.
-They claim to have an automated process to remove dead links and duplicates.
+When you prefer large blocklist have a look at Steven's Black hostfile.

                                                     ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
 You can post issues, but I will only have